turbulent0/knowledge_base/.swm/knowledge_base.vdosg.sw.md

 ## Metrics

+### convergence of bse and mse

+bse is faster, why?

 ### Auc roc

 TPR and FPR on axis

 > ROC is a **probability** curve and AUC represents the degree or measure of **separability.** It tells how much the model is capable of distinguishing between classes

 ![Alt text](../images/1_Uu-t4pOotRQFoyrfqEvIEg.webp)